jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 * Be sure to [Add the Application Users](#add-the-application-users) as described above.
-* To deploy the server project, right-click on the `jboss-mail` project and choose `Run As` --> `Run on Server`.
-A browser window appears that accesses the running application.
+* To deploy the server project, right-click on the `jboss-ejb-security` project and choose `Run As` --> `Run on Server`.
+* You are presented with a browser login challenge.
+Enter the credentials as described above to access and test the running application.

 Debug the Application
 ------------------------------------